djbob0/Data-Science-Minor/README.md

 controller = DataController(config)
 controller.run()
 ```
+*This code was copied out of `main_raphi.py` in [src](2.Learning_on_Machine_Learning/src)*

 The moment I got this script working, our main structure in the masterbranch changed again, so I continued working with the code that was already supplied by my colleges.
-In src2/main.
-A np_combination_train and np_combination_test gets created.
-Those are X and y for the most of the machinelearning models.
+In [src2/main](2.Learning_on_Machine_Learning/src2/main).
+A `np_combination_train` and `np_combination_test` gets created.
+Those are `X` and `y` for the most of the machinelearning models.
 This is the first time, I used this data structure that was planned for the model from the beginning, even from the last group.

 - Explain the datastrucure here: